-Let’s get the obvious reason you overeat out of the way: Food tastes really good.
+Let’s get the obvious reason you eat too much out of the way: food tastes really good.
 And some of it tastes really, really good.
 The truth, though, is that everyone likes food, yet some people struggle to find their stopping point more than others.

-We asked Men’s Health Nutrition Adviser, Dr Michael Roussell, to help you understand why.
+We asked nutrition consultant, Dr. Michael Roussell, to help you understand why.
 “Being aware of the reasons you might overeat can help you identify the behaviours that are holding you back from the results you want,” says Roussell.
 Use his advice so that you can fill up—without filling out.

 1. You Use Food as a Reward (Too Often)

 “Food is more than just calories,” says Roussell.
 “It’s part of your culture and your experiences, and it’s also a great reward.”
 And that’s all good.
 But it’s easy to make rewarding yourself with food a regular habit, rather than a special event.